edwardmartinsjr/github-data-pipeline/README.md

 ## DE Assignment - Github ETL Process:

-This assignment consists of three parts:
+This assignment consists of creating a data pipeline for:
-- Extracting GitHub organizations
+- Extract GitHub organizations
-- Extracting organizations repositories
+- Extract organizations repositories
 - Stores the data in a Postgres DB
 - Clone repos